A Dual Active-Set Solver for Embedded Quadratic Programming Using Recursive LDL' Updates

 \subsection{Model predictive control application}

 The proposed algorithm is also tested for MPC of an ATFI-16 aircraft \cite{bemporad1997nonlinear} with varying prediction horizon $N$, which is a tutorial problem in the MATLAB Model Predictive Control Toolboox and was also considered in \cite{bemporad2015quadratic,bemporad2017numerically}.
-The system consists of two inputs, flaperon and elevator angles, which are upper and lower constrained and two outputs, attack and pitch angles, with upper and lower limits imposed on the pitch angle.
-In the considered simulation the system is simulated for 10 seconds with an angle of attack reference of $0$ and a pitch angle reference shifting between $\pm10^\circ$.
+The system consists of two inputs, flaperon and elevator angles, which are upper and lower constrained, and two outputs, attack and pitch angles, with upper and lower limits imposed on the pitch angle.
+The system is simulated for 10 seconds with an angle of attack reference of $0$ and a pitch angle reference shifting between $\pm10^\circ$.
 For prediction horizon $N$, the resulting QPs have dimensions $n= 2N+1$, $m = 4N+2(N-1)$, where the extra optimization variable is due to the output constraints being softened to always guarantee that a primal feasible solution exists.
 Because of the system having unstable poles, the Hessian has a fairly high condition number ($\kappa(H) > 10^{10}$).
 For the weights in the MPC formulation, the same settings as in the MATLAB Model Predictive Control Toolbox tutorial were used.

-Since the same MPC problem was also considered in \cite{bemporad2015quadratic,bemporad2017numerically} and that the proposed method is a direct improvement of the methods therein (motivated in Section \ref{ssec:qpnnlscomp} and highlighted by the experiments in Section \ref{ssec:resqpnnls}), the favourable results for QPNNLS reported therein immediately also holds for the proposed method, and are in fact even strengthened.
+Since the same MPC problem also was considered in \cite{bemporad2015quadratic,bemporad2017numerically} and that the proposed method is a direct improvement of the methods therein (motivated in Section \ref{ssec:qpnnlscomp} and highlighted by the experiments in Section \ref{ssec:resqpnnls}), the favourable results for QPNNLS reported therein immediately also holds for the proposed method, and are in fact even strengthened.
 Nevertheless, we compare the worst-case solution time for the proposed method with some additional QP solvers which are used in the context of MPC.
-Herein, we focus specifically on the case when the MPC problem is reformulated as a dense QP. \begin{remark}[Exploiting sparisty] We want to stress that our focus here is on solving dense QPs from the condensed MPC problem formulation.
+Herein, we focus on the case when the MPC problem is reformulated as a dense QP. \begin{remark}[Exploiting sparisty] We want to stress that our focus here is on solving dense QPs from the condensed MPC problem formulation.
 When solving large problems, other solvers that use sparse formulations \cite{frison2020hpipm,stellato2020osqp,axehill2006mixed,quirynen2020presas,frasch2015parallel} might be more efficient.
 If the ideas herein can be modified to exploit sparsity is a topic for future research. \end{remark}